ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/09-singularity-gettingstarted.md

 ~~~
 {: .output}

 This shows us the script within the `hello-world.sif` image configured to run by default when we use the `singularity run` command.

+That concludes this introductory Singularity episode.
+The next episode looks in more detail at running containers.